lancehaoh/HTX/README.md

 ### Assumptions:
 - Uploaded audio files are at most 30 seconds long.
 - Uploaded filenames should be unique (i.e. if you uploaded file_1.mp3 before, you cannot upload file_1.mp3 again).
-- Names of uploaded files should be prefixed with "Sample_" (Case-insensitive).
-E.g. Sample_1.mp3.
-- Names of uploaded files should not contain the words "test" or "validation".
 - Names of uploaded files are at most 100 characters long.
 - At most 3 files can be uploaded at a time.
 - Only .mp3/.wav files are supported.